Independent, Day School for JK – Grade 8 (www.stlukeschool.org)

-Excellent communication skills.
+Exceptional communication skills and ability to articulate thoughts and express ideas using oral, written, visual, and non-verbal communication skills, as well as listening skills to gain understanding.
 Contact and communication with students, faculty/staff, and parents on a regular basis.
 Contact and communication consists of face-to-face discussions, e-mail, phone calls, letters, report cards, and memos.
 Communicate effectively with the school’s constituents.

 An interest in and openness to professional growth and development.
 Desire and ability to embrace continuing education in the field.
 Participate and attend workshops, conferences, and other training.